thiswillbeyourgithub/pdf2anki/README.md

 ## Guide
 * run `pip install -r requirements.txt`
-* *optional* on unix, make sure you have `pdftotext`
+* *optional* on UNIX, make sure you have `pdftotext`
 * make sure to have [anki connect](https://ankiweb.net/shared/info/2055492159)
 * make sure anki is running
 * edit the script settings to suit your needs
 * run `python3 ./pdf2anki.py --username USER --PDF=filepath`
-* if you have any issue, don't be afraid to tell me by openning an issue on github.
+* if you have any issue, don't be afraid to tell me by opening an issue on github.
 Try to uncomment the debug line to output `r.json()`, it can help you figure it out on your own.

 ## notes :